-What kind of child care-related experience is needed to apply?
+What kind of child care-related experience do I need?

-Do my references need to be sent directly to your organization?
+Do my references need to be sent directly to InterExchange?

-Most applicants collect their own references and upload them directly to their online InterExchange accounts.
-However, if your referrer would prefer to email them directly to us, please have them scan and send the form to our general email at [email protected]
+Most applicants collect their own references and upload them directly to their online InterExchange account.
+However, if your referrer would prefer to email them directly to us, please have them scan and send the form to our general email: email@example.com.

-If I am not accepted into the program will I receive a refund?
+If I’m not matched with a family will I receive a refund?

 Can I make a location request?